Algonquian–Basque pidgin

-Algonquian–Basque pidgin, also known as Souriquois, is a Basque-based pidgin proposed by linguist Peter Bakker to have been spoken by Basque whalers and various Algonquian peoples.
-It was spoken around the Gulf of Saint Lawrence.
-It was in use from at least 1580 until 1635, and was last attested in 1711.
+Algonquian–Basque pidgin, also known as Souriquois, is a Basque-based pidgin that linguist Peter Bakker proposed was spoken by ethnic Basque whalers and various Algonquian peoples around the Gulf of St. Lawrence; it was in use from at least 1580 until 1635, and was last attested in 1711.

-There were three groups of First Nations that the Basque people distinguished.
-The ones with which they had good relations were the Montagnais and the St. Lawrence Iroquoians.
-They also knew of the Inuit, whom they considered hostile.
-The Basque people referred to them as the Montaneses, the Canaleses, and the Esquimoas, respectively.
+There were three Indigenous groups distinguished by the Basques.
+They had good relations with the Montagnais and the St. Lawrence Iroquoians, while relations with the Inuit were often hostile.
+The Basque people historically referred to them as 'Esquimoas'.